LLNL/lbann/docs/callbacks/summarize_images.rst

   String to specify which layer to pull images from.
 Defined in the Python Front end.

-  .. note:: *For the track-sample-ids strategy, the image source layer
+  .. note:: For the "track sample ids" strategy, the image source layer
-            must be the reconstruction layer or the dropout layer.*
+            must output a valid image tensor.
+This means it must be either a 2-D tensor (greyscale image) or a 3-D tensor with the channel dimension equal to 1 or 3 (greyscale or RGB, respectively).

   .. code-block:: c